design-juspay/Blend-v1/memory-bank/activeContext.md

    - Maintaining strict adherence to the component directory pattern
    - Each component must have its own directory with standardized files

+4. **Simplified Component APIs:**
+   - Removing unnecessary props like `testId` for cleaner interfaces
+   - Focusing on essential functionality and flexibility

 ## Active Decisions & Considerations
 - All new components must follow the modular directory and file structure.
 - Foundation tokens are the single source of truth for design primitives.